Rio Grande ground squirrel: Taxonomy and systematics

-The Rio Grande ground squirrel was formerly considered to be a subspecies of the Mexican ground squirrel and, along with the other species of the genus Ictidomys, was classified in the much larger genus Spermophilus, until DNA sequencing of the cytochrome b gene showed that this group was paraphyletic to the prairie dogs and marmots, and could therefore no longer be retained as a single genus.
-As a result, Ictidomys is now considered as a genus in its own right.
+The Rio Grande ground squirrel was historically considered a subspecies of the Mexican ground squirrel and, along with the other species of the genus Ictidomys, was classified in the much larger genus Spermophilus.
+DNA sequencing of the cytochrome b gene showed that this group was paraphyletic to the prairie dogs and marmots, leading to the separation of Ictidomys.
+The Rio Grande ground squirrel was separated from the Mexican ground squirrel due to its smaller body size and disjunct range.